csanz91/kickr_esp32/README.md

 1. Power on your KICKR trainer.
 2. Open the Serial Monitor in the Arduino IDE (set baud rate to 115200).
 3. The ESP32 will scan for the KICKR and attempt to connect.
-4. Once connected, the ESP32 will automatically change gears every few seconds.
+4. Once connected, use the hardware buttons to change gears.
 5. The Serial Monitor will display connection status, current gear, and other debug information.

 ## Code Overview